-To ensure that the remuneration package on offer is competitive and retain the best talent in terms of performance and potential, Mediobanca carries out annual benchmarking activity in order to assess the Group staff's positioning in terms of compensation relative to the market.
-The benchmarking, which is performed with the support of leading specialist consultants, takes account of aspects such as the specific business area in which staff are employed and their geographical location, comparing them with a meaningful and coherent panel of peers which is different for each of the Group's divisions, as follows:
+To ensure that the remuneration package on offer is competitive and retain the best talent in terms of performance and potential, Mediobanca carries out an annual benchmarking activity in order to assess the Group staff's positioning in terms of compensation relative to the market.
+The benchmarking, which is performed with the support of leading independent specialist consultants, takes account of aspects such as the specific business area in which staff are employed and their geographical location, comparing them with a meaningful reference benchmark which is different for each of the Group's divisions, as follows:

-- For the Corporate and Investment Banking division, the positioning refers to the bulge bracket investment banks, independent advisory boutiques, and the CIB divisions of the leading European commercial banks; - For the WM HNW division (MB Private Banking), the panel refers to the market consisting of Italian and international operators active in private banking in Italy; - For the Consumer Banking (Compass) and WM Premier divisions (CheBanca!), the leading commercial players operating are considered; - For the Group companies that perform asset management activities, the panel consists of independent players and companies forming part of banking groups or insurance companies operating in the reference geographical areas.
+- For the Corporate and Investment Banking division, the positioning refers to the bulge bracket investment banks, independent advisory boutiques, and the CIB divisions of the leading European commercial banks; - For the WM HNW division (MB Private Banking), the panel refers to the market consisting of Italian and international operators active in private banking in Italy; - For the Consumer Finance (Compass) and WM Premier divisions (CheBanca!), the leading commercial players operating are considered; - For the Group companies that perform asset management activities, the panel consists of independent players and companies forming part of banking groups or insurance companies operating in the reference geographical areas.

-For the Chief Executive Officer and Group General Manager, the reference peer group is made up of a mix of entities considered to be comparable to Mediobanca in view of the following criteria (all of which are present in all the banks and companies selected): complexity of organizational model, business composition (Wealth Management - CIB - Consumer Banking), geographical area and ZIP code, regulatory structure and institutional investors' approach.
-The following companies have been chosen as peers for Mediobanca: Société Générale, BNP Paribas, Barclays, Santander, Unicredit, Intesa San Paolo, Fineco Bank, Lazard, Julius Baer Group, and Schroders.
-Pure size criteria (in terms of total assets or headcount) are taken into account only in part, as they are considered to be ineffective.
+For the Chief Executive Officer and Group General Manager, the reference peer group is made up of a mix of entities considered to be comparable to Mediobanca in view of the following criteria (all of which are present in all the banks and companies selected):

+- Complexity of organizational model; - Composition of product mix (Wealth Management Corporate and Investment Banking Consumer Finance); - Geographical focus; - Regulatory structure and institutional investors' approach; - Pure size criteria (in terms of total assets or headcount) are taken into account only in part, as they are considered to be ineffective.